 Warnings and precautions

-If you suffer from an enlargement of the end of the large intestine due to various causes (toxic megacolon)
+In the presence of toxic megacolon (pathological enlargement of the end of the large intestine due to various causes)

-the product should only be used with explicit permission of the doctor.
+the product should only be used with explicit permission of the treating physician.

 You can use Lecicarbon® A Suppository while taking other medicines.